pudly/schmopera-hugo/content/articles/freedom-ride.md

 **LY**: We are moving toward the end of the process, and are now finessing some finer dramaturgical points.
 With this workshop, we're focusing primarily on the way the orchestra interacts with the singers and addressing any orchestrating challenges.

 **DS**: This is very near the end of a process that has taken me eight and a half years.
 So a lot of this music has been heard before, in New Orleans, in Mexico City, in New York, and here in Boston, although it has been tinkered with an awful lot over the years.
 But some of it is new, and you'll be hearing it for the very first time.
 And the orchestrations are brand new, and we’ll all be hearing them for the very first time together!

+**TT**: MassOpera will be the most important and impactful workshop for _Freedom Ride_; the penultimate and most insightful.
+It will be presented in the beautiful Strand Theater.
+A full orchestra (not just piano accompaniment), the finest local voices of all ages, concert style with suggested staging.

+The MassOpera workshop will be the last stop prior to the Chicago Opera Theatre world premiere in February, and it is extraordinarily significant.
+Composer and librettist, conductor and director will have a final opportunity to hear and see all the pieces pulled together through our own senses and through the ears and eyes of the audience.
+I am personally grateful for the opportunity MassOpera has afforded me to participate in this necessary workshop.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1571844411/media/2019/10/FreedomRide2_p1sg6f.jpg){{% /md %}}